ioannismihailidis/venvBuilderTD/README.md

 ## Sample _yolov8_detection_

 Features:
-- running yolov8 in realtime from an Innput TOP
+- running yolov8 in realtime from an Input TOP
 - usage of pip package supervision for additional annoation and tracking
 - tensorRT model export feature